 - Review share incentive plans and for any such plans, determine each year whether awards will be made, and if so, the overall amounts of such awards, the individual awards to Executive Directors and other senior executive and the performance targets to be used.

 The Committee meets at least once a year.

 Terms of reference for the Remuneration Committee can be found here Remuneration Committee TOR 10 12 2015

-Members of each committee are shown in the Board of Directors page here
+Members of each committee are shown in the About Us page

 The Group considers that, at this stage of its development and given the current size of its Board, it is not necessary to establish a formal Nominations Committee.
 Instead, appointments to the Board are made by the Board as a whole.
 This position however, is reviewed on a regular basis by the Board.

 The Chair and the Board continue to monitor and evolve the Company’s corporate governance structures and processes, and maintain that these will evolve over time, in line with the Company’s growth and development.

 - Communicate how the company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders

 The Board is committed to maintaining effective communication and having a constructive dialogue with its shareholders and other relevant stakeholders.
 The Company intends to have ongoing relationships with both its private and institutional shareholders (through meetings and presentations) as well with shareholder analysts, and for them to have the opportunity to discuss issues and provide feedback at meetings with the Directors.